Pop quiz, who invented the food processor?

 We all know Breville.

-They make everything from coffee machines to dishwashers.
+They make everything from Rice cookers to dishwashers.
 But they’ve also dipped their toe into the food processor game and we couldn’t be happier.

 The Breville is a beast of a model, boating a quadruple blade slicing system and a powerful 2000W motor.